 2. Customized Articles

-Larger organizations or businesses usually have their own bespoke Articles of Association because their operational needs may be unique.
+Larger organizations or businesses usually have their own bespoke articles of association because their operational needs may be unique.
 Thus, depending on the company’s needs, there could be unique provisions that may not exist in the model articles.

 3. Table A

-Table A provides, to companies created under earlier legislation, like the Companies Act 1985 of the UK, a form of basic template articles of association.
+Table A provides to companies created under earlier legislation, like the Companies Act 1985 of the UK, a form of basic template articles of association.
 Most pre-2006 companies continue using this version unless they apply the model articles.

 4. Non-profit Articles

-Besides, special Articles of Association can be employed by non-profit organizations.
+Besides, special articles of association can be employed by non-profit organizations.
 These identify the objects or charitable purposes and detail how their assets are to be applied for the public good.
 The provisions normally exclude dividends to members or shareholders.

-Difference Between Memorandum and Articles of Association
+Difference Between AOA and MOA

 Although the Articles of Association and the Memorandum of Association are both foundational documents, they serve different purposes within a company’s structure.